Aayush-exe69/Flappy-Bird/README.md

 ---

 ## Why I Made This
 I built this game as part of my learning journey in game development.
-It helped me understand:
-- Signals
-- Collision detection
-- Scene management
-- UI design
-- Basic game logic

 As a beginner, this project taught me a lot and gave me confidence to build more games.

 ---